A SWOT analysis helps you make smart, informed business decisions.

 Finally, consider whether there are time constraints that could impact your opportunities.
 Are any of them short-term or seasonal?
 If so, make it a priority to hit those opportunities first and create an action plan for taking advantage of them.

-Nathan Thompson, organic acquisition lead at Pavilion Broadway, said his company splits their business opportunities into short-, mid- and long-term goals.
+Nathan Thompson, organic acquisition lead at iakoe, said his company splits their business opportunities into short-, mid- and long-term goals.
 They set deadlines for each goal to ensure it gets done.
 "SWOT results should be analyzed and evaluated in order of actionability," he said.
 "Having deadlines set for each milestone ensures accountability for all parties."

 As you're evaluating your results, remember that your SWOT analysis is only a starting point, not an actionable plan.
 "Don't confuse SWOT for strategy," said Greg Githens, executive and leadership coach at Catalyst and Cadre.
 You are still responsible for developing a strategy that will take you from where you are to where you want to be, and SWOT provides a roadmap for that strategy.